SergiusTheBest/kmtest/README.md

 **************************************************
 ```
 # Sample
-There is a [calculator test](samples/CalcTest) sample that demonstrates usage of KTest unit testing framework.
+There is a [sample](samples) that demonstrates usage of KTest unit testing framework.
 To compile it you need Visual Studio 2015 and WDK10.

 # License
 KTest is licensed under the [MPL version 2.0](http://mozilla.org/MPL/2.0/).
 You can freely use it in your commercial or opensource software.